to Stain or

 I've created some

-really interesting projects by wood-graining PVC pipe.
-And
+really interesting projects by making PVC pipe look like

-it's pretty simple using readily available wood stains.
+wood.
+And it's pretty simple using readily available wood

 Sanding also cleans the pipe of marks and the manufacturers information, as well as sets up the pipe to take the stain.
 Then, lightly sand with 100-grit sandpaper to smooth the rough pieces and wipe clean with a dry rag.